Brprb08/orbital-control-simulator/README.md

 # Orbital Control Simulator

+A real-time orbital mechanics sim built in Unity with a custom C++ physics backend.
+It models Newtonian multi-body dynamics with a Dormand–Prince 5(4) integrator, supports live thrust, atmospheric drag, and visualizes full orbital paths with GPU-drawn trajectories.

+All orbital motion is calculated externally in double-precision native code, no Unity physics involved.

+> This project started as a way to teach myself orbital mechanics and numerical integration.
+I'm from a computer science background, so everything here from the integrator to the drag model, was built to understand how real spacecraft dynamics work, beyong just visuals or simplified motion.

 A real-time orbital mechanics simulator with a Unity-based frontend and a native C++ physics backend.
 This project demonstrates accurate Newtonian multi-body dynamics using a Dormand–Prince 5(4) integrator, live thrust maneuvering, atmospheric drag modeling, and GPU-accelerated trajectory rendering.

 Unlike typical Unity projects, this simulator **does not use Unity’s built-in physics**.
 All orbital dynamics are computed using custom double-precision integration methods offloaded to native C++ code for accuracy and performance.